bradgignac/bradgignac.github.io/_posts/2014-08-12-intro-to-coreos.md

 title: Intro to CoreOS
 ---

-This talk and accompanying demo gives an overview of CoreOS and tools in the surrounding ecosystem such as Docker, nspawn, etcd, fleet, and vulcand.
+This talk and accompanying demo give an overview of CoreOS and tools in the surrounding ecosystem such as Docker, nspawn, etcd, fleet, and vulcand.
 It also provides a working demo of a three-machine CoreOS cluster that uses vulcand to load balance HTTP requests to Docker containers scheduled with fleet.
 See